Welcome

 Dangling Modifier

-A modifier that describes the wrong noun or no noun.
-Example: 'Walking down the street, the trees were beautiful' (the trees were not walking).
+A modifier that describes the wrong noun.
+'Walking down the street, the trees were beautiful' (trees were not walking).

 Subject-Verb Agreement